pmacinec/ns-project/doc/documentation.md

 ![Max words 100k](../images/training_logs/max_words_100k_accuracy.png)
 Baseline model - train (red), validation (blue)
 Model from this training - train (pink), validation (green)
 As we can see, a larger number of words has almost no effect on the training of the model, and therefore a smaller number of words is quite sufficient, which we can even confirm from the previous training.

-In the next section are presented trainings we have tried, based on ... (bod 2):
+In next trainings, we looked at model hyperparameters (number of hidden layers and LSTM units used).

 7. *Setting number of hidden layers to 0*
 ![Without hidden layers](../images/training_logs/no_dense_accuracy.png)
 Baseline model - train (orange), validation (dark blue)
-Model from this training - train (red), validation (blue)
-TODO doplnit zaver
+Model from this training - train (red), validation (blue) From training curve we can conclude, that dense layer is not needed at all.
+The fact that only simple bidirectional LSTM layer is enough for fake news detection can assume too simple problem or problem with the way data were labeled (see **Conclusion** section for more information).

 8. *Setting number of LSTM units to 16*
 ![16 LSTM units](../images/training_logs/lstm_units_16_accuracy.png)
 Baseline model - train (orange), validation (dark blue)
 Model from this training - train (pink), validation (green)
-TODO doplnit zaver
+Same as training without dense layer, even only 16 LSTM units are sufficient for our problem and data.

 9. *Setting number of LSTM units to 128*
 ![128 LSTM units](../images/training_logs/lstm_units_128_accuracy.png)
 Baseline model - train (red), validation (blue)
 Model from this training - train (green), validation (grey)
-TODO doplnit zaver
+Increasing number of LSTM units to 128 turned out to be too much and we can see that after sixth epoch, model started to overfit.

-10. *Setting number of LSTM units to 16 and not using Dense layer*git p
+10. *Setting number of LSTM units to 16 and not using Dense layer*
 ![16 LSTM units without dense](../images/training_logs/lstm_16_no_dense_accuracy.png)
 Baseline model - train (orange), validation (dark blue)
 Model from this training - train (red), validation (blue)
-TODO doplnit zaver
+Even in this case, model is still performing well.
+Check chapter **Conclusion**, where problem with data or problem simplicity is explained.

 ## Conclusion